Teams and Channels

 Teams are made up of channels, which are the conversations you have with your teammates.
 Each channel is dedicated to a specific topic, department or project.

 Certain team names (like "Human Resources") have been reserved for official use.
 If you try to create a team and receive a message that "the name can't contain...," submit this form to request your team.

 Instructors can use the Course Collaboration Tool to set up class teams for their courses.
 Class teams are automatically configured and shared with the students registered for that course.

 - Go to office365.odu.edu and log in with your ODU email address and MIDAS password.

 From the Course Collaboration Tool

-When faculty use ODU's Course Collaboration Tool to set up Zoom meetings, Microsoft Teams or shared Google Drives for their courses, students enrolled in those courses can access the collaboration tools from within the myODU portal or from within the course in Blackboard.
+When faculty use ODU's Course Collaboration Tool to set up Zoom meetings, Microsoft Teams or shared Google Drives for their courses, students enrolled in those courses can access the collaboration tools from within the myODU portal or from within the course in Canvas.